harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 > [!important] The difference between `/z/` and `/ʒ/`
 > `/z/` is an alveolar sound made with the tongue near the front ridge, while `/ʒ/` is a postalveolar fricative made with the tongue further back and often with rounded lips. `/z/` sounds sharper, whereas `/ʒ/` has a softer "sh" quality.

-> [!warning] Consonants `/w, j/` are called Semi-Vowels, which changes the way vowels are sounded.
+> [!warning] Note that `/w, j/` are omitted from the list.
+They are considered consonants too, but they are also called "semi-vowels" due to their unique behavior.
-> This will be covered in detail at [[#Semi-Vowels (j and w)]]
+> They will be covered in detail at [[#Semi-Vowels (j and w)]]

 #### Phoneme-to-Grapheme Correspondence

-In English language, a grapheme (a letter or a sequence of letters) may correspond to a single phoneme, or a cluster of phonemes, OR correspond to different phonemes depending on context.
+In English language, a *grapheme* (a letter or a sequence of letters) may correspond to a single phoneme, or a cluster of phonemes, OR correspond to different phonemes depending on context.
 - And vice versa!

 #example letters that correspond to one standard phoneme :